The following is our process for admissions:

 Observations are scheduled during the morning hours, October through April.
 To schedule an appointment, complete this Inquiry Form.

 Applications are accepted year-round.
 Notification of acceptance begins April 1st for the academic term starting in August.

 Acceptance of Qualified Students

 Children are evaluated on the basis of readiness for school and potential for success in a Montessori classroom.
 It is equally important to determine whether the parents’ educational philosophy is compatible with that of Montessori House for Children (MHFC) and Montessori House Elementary School (MHES).

-Parent Orientation is recommended for all new parents and consists of two workshops:
+Parent Orientation is recommended for all new parents and consists of:

-Extended family and care takers (grandparents, nannies, babysitters, etc.) are encouraged to attend both.
+Extended family and care takers (grandparents, nannies, babysitters, etc.) are encouraged to attend.
 Recommend reading prior to attending these workshops: Lillard, Paula.
 A Montessori, a Modern Approach and Eissler, Trevor.
 Montessori Madness.